Stiffstream/json_dto/README.md

 *Binder* is an instantiation of `binder_t` template class which carries a part of internal logic capable for handling field input/output operations.
-With the help of *binders* `JSON_IO` object understands how read, write and validate the underlying field.
+With the help of *binders* `Json_Io` object understands how read, write and validate the underlying field.

 ### Mandatory fields